Indo City Infotech Ltd Directors Report.

-Your Directors have pleasure in presenting the Twenty Fifth Annual Report and Audited Financial Statement of the Company for the year ended 31st March, 2017.
+Your Directors have pleasure in presenting the Twenty Seventh Annual Report along with Audited Financial Statement of the Company for the year ended 31st March, 2019.

 I. FINANCIAL RESULTS:

 Financial results of the Company during the year vis-a-vis previous year are as follows:-

 |PROFIT BEFORE TAX||3,03,460||5,61,801|

 |PROFIT AFTER TAX||2,35,806||3,48,005|

 |Less: Transfer to Reserve||(47,161,)||(69,601)|

 Company has transferred an amount of Rs.47,161/- to reserve fund as per section 45-IC (1) of Reserve Bank of India Act, 1934 during the year.

 III.
 DIVIDEND :

 To conserve the resources, your directors express their inability to recommend any dividend for the year under review.